js-entity-repos/core/docs/options.md

 [$gte](https://docs.mongodb.com/manual/reference/operator/query/gt/#op._S_gt) | Includes entities where the value of a given property is greater than or equal to the specified value.
 [$in](https://docs.mongodb.com/manual/reference/operator/query/in/#op._S_in) | Includes entities where the value of a given property is equal to one of the specified values.
 [$nin](https://docs.mongodb.com/manual/reference/operator/query/ni/#op._S_ni) | Includes entities where the value of a given property is not equal to any of the specified values.
+$search | Includes entities where the value of a given property contains the specified value as a substring.

 The filter below is comprehensive example using all of the operators.